ionic-team/ionic-site/docs/v2/resources/platform-setup/mac-setup.md

 You'll want to install Xcode from Apple.
 You can either do this from the Mac App store or from Apple's Developer portal.
 The Mac App store is the easiest approach.
 Once XCode is installed, you'll have XCode, the iOS SDK, XCode command line tools, and all the build tools to output a native app.

 ### Java
-You'll need to download Java from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-The install puts Java in your `/Library/Java/JavaVirtualMachines/` folder, so navigate there and pick the version of Java you've installed.
-Copy this location (including the version number) as we'll need it for later.
+You'll need to download and install Java from [their website](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 ### Android
-Download Android Studio and go through the installer and set up the IDE.
+Download [Android Studio](https://developer.android.com/studio/) and go through the installer and set up the IDE.
 It should print out a location for where the Android SDK gets installed; copy this down for future use.

 Next, inside the new `SDK` location, we'll run `tools/android` to open the Android SDK Manager.
 We'll want to install: